liuziyang123/FAMINet/README.md

 # FAMINet
 Implementation of our paper entitiled ``FAMINet: Learning Real-time Semi-supervised Video Object Segmentation with Steepest Optimized Optical Flow'' submitted to TIM, under review.
-This code is mainly based on
+This code is mainly based on [frtm-vos](https://github.com/andr345/frtm-vos).
+Thanks for their provided codes.
 ## 1. Get Started
 ### a.
 Test environment:
 ```shell script